 Machine-Check Control Registers.
 The machine-check control registers (MCi_CTL), as shown in Figure 9-5, contain an enable bit for each error source within an error-reporting register bank.
-Setting an enable bit to 1 enables error-reporting for the specific feature controlled by the bit, and clearing the bit to 0 disables error reporting for the feature.
-It is recommended that the values 0000_0000_0000 on FFFF_FFFF_FFFF_FFFF be programmed into a MCi_CTL register.
-Other product specific values are restricted by the product BIOS and Kernel Developer's Guide.
+Setting an enable bit to 1 enables error reporting for the specific feature controlled by the bit, and clearing the bit to 0 disables error reporting for the feature.
+It is recommended that the value FFFF_FFFF_FFFF_FFFFh be programmed into each MCi_CTL register.